case-study-page

 Dr. Cordes and his wife Gail have dedicated their lives to ensuring that children at risk for amblyopia and other vision issues are properly diagnosed and receive the professional eye care they need.

-This summer, they launched Project SEE CLEARLY 2021, an initiative designed to provide Lions Clubs with the tools to restart their vision screening services as soon as possible.
-This program has a goal to clear up the national backlog of children who may have missed their vision screening during the COVID-19 pandemic.
-Their goal is to screen one million children at schools and daycare centers throughout the country by December 31st, 2021.
+They launched Project SEE CLEARLY 2021, an initiative designed to provide Lions Clubs with the tools to restart their vision screening services as soon as possible.
+The goal of the program was to clear up the national backlog of children who may have missed their vision screening during the COVID-19 pandemic.
+Their goal was to screen one million children at schools and daycare centers throughout the country by December 31, 2021.

-The following is a transcript of our interview with Dr. Edward Cordes.
+The following is a transcript of our interview with Dr. Edward Cordes in 2021.
 Some content has been edited for brevity and clarity.

 1. Tell us about yourself.
 Where are you from?